jaddison/django-cachebuster/README.rst

 Template Usage
 ----------------------

+To use these cache-busting template tags, you'll need to load the template tag module at the top of each template with ``{% load cachebuster%}``.

 ``{% static filename %}`` attempts to use the ``CACHEBUSTER_UNIQUE_STRING`` (see Advanced Settings below) setting to get a cached value to append to your static URLs (ie. STATIC_URL).
 If ``CACHEBUSTER_UNIQUE_STRING`` is not set, it falls back to the last date modified of the file.
 If ``CACHEBUSTER_UNIQUE_STRING`` is used, you can force last-date-modified behavior by adding ``True`` into the tag statement like so: ``{% static filename True %}``.
 For example

 ::